YonSci/eca-census-handbook/docs/experiences-lessons-2020/Chapter-11/Introduction.md

 Some considerations for partnerships and collaboration in a digital census include:

 - Formulating and understanding the roles, responsibilities, capacities and relationships of the various executive and advisory stakeholders that exist at the various administrative levels and for each census phase.
-Detailed roles and responsibilities of stakeholders that can be adapted to a country are outlined in the UN P&R rev 4 para 2.169 and 2.170.
+Detailed roles and responsibilities of stakeholders that can be adapted to a country are outlined in the [UN P&R, Rev 4, para 2.169 and 2.170.](https://unstats.un.org/unsd/publication/SeriesM/Series_M67Rev4en.pdf#page=118)

 - Prepare legally signed Memorandum of Understanding (MoU) documents that are tailored to the specific needs of the partnership, providing the essential framework that enables the complex, multi-stakeholder collaboration required for a modern digital census in Africa.
 E.g. the technical and financial assistance MoU, public-private partnership MoU.